2011-nov02-net/AntonioDanielGAlex-Project2/README.md

 ## Usage
 To interact directly with the API you can create request with your favorite HTTP Request maker or on the browser.
-S
-I highly recommend you visit the other github repo and learn to run them both simultaneously.
+If you want to use this along with the Angular web application, I highly recommend you visit the other github repo and learn to run them both simultaneously.

 ## License
 YourEpic uses the MIT License Format